A Brand New Mind: How to Think Like a Grace Girl

 Truly, I crave being made new.

 Yesterday was the pits for me.
 I was laid out all day with a headache.
 Finally, I had to take something that left me dopey and unable to function… and I could hear my heartbeat banging in my head.
 In my misery and patheticness, I had three very vivid ideas.
 Vaguely, I remember, I jotted them down and look forward to spending time with my Jesus and the creative process.
 So, when I woke this morning, over-rested and ready to get busy, I was hit with discouragement.
 For this reason, I sat alone in the dark to pray and was overwhelmed with the words I found in chicken scratch in my notebook.

 God has made my mind powerful.
 Because I believe I am strong in the Holy Spirit.
 Set your mind in the power of your belief.

-So, as I jotted down all the things I feel I must work through, write, paint, and attend to I have decided that I is where I most want my heart to be made new.
+So, as I jotted down all the things I feel I must work through, write, paint, and a laundry list of things to attend to.
+I have decided that I is where I most want my heart to be made new.

 Lord, help my unbelief, help my mind get completely set on the power of belief and the life of a Grace Girl.

 Of course, there are other things I want to change about myself.
 I have a great desire to be a Size 6 and for firm thighs and flat tummy.
 However, why do I equate my physical shape with the depths of my salvation?

 These physical goals are hardly the same thing.

 Somewhere in the twists and turns of thought and belief, I have convinced myself my mind is lacking.

 Consequently, I further the insanity by affirming said ideas when I look in the mirror or glance around my cluttered home.
 I question, what is this malady of lies I foster and feed?
 Furthermore, when did I first believe that my appearance or performance formulated my spirit?
 Next, if tomorrow I were to meet with an accident and lost a limb would I believe in Jesus any less?